Focusing on Divorce Representation & Mediation

 Once the ruling has been made by the trial court, if a party believes mistakes have been made in his or her case, the only options are a motion for rehearing and then an appeal to the appellate court.
 These options are time consuming and can add considerable expense to a party’s fees and costs.
 An appeal may take one to two years before a ruling is made.
 Often times the appellate court will “affirm” (agree with) the trial court’s decisions with little or no explanation.

-If you are considering a Jacksonville mediator for your case, contact Sharon Johnson, an experienced family law mediator and attorney, who mediates for pro se parties (those without legal representation) and parties with attorneys.
+If you are considering a Certified Family Mediator for your case, contact Sharon Johnson, an experienced family law mediator and attorney, who mediates for pro se parties (those without legal representation) and parties with attorneys.

 Contested vs. Uncontested Divorce